Angus Gavin Migratory Bird Research Grant

-The deadline for receipt of complete proposals including applications, transcripts and letters of reference is in November of each year.
+The deadline for receipt of complete proposals including applications, transcripts and letters of reference is December 13, 2021.

 Grants are intended to be used for the support of research on bird species found either permanently or seasonally in Alaska or its coastal waters, including their biology, general ecology and habitat relationships.
 Research designed to yield information of value in management of bird species will be given preference.
 This shall include aspects of management directed toward protection, maintenance or enhancement of bird populations and their habitats that may be influenced by development activities.
 Proposals dealing with the habitat of Alaskan bird species and its effects on such species are acceptable under the terms of the grant.